-NBA 2K22 release date: expect a September tip-off
+NBA 2K22 release date was September 10

 There’s a familiar pattern to release dates of 2K’s beautiful baller.
 NBA 2K18 hit on September 15, 2018, NBA 2K19 landed on September 7, 2018, while September 5, 2019 and September 4, 2020 were the respective street dates for NBA 2K20 and NBA 2K21.
 PS5 and XBox Series X versions arrived a little later, in mid-November, but that was only down to the pre-Christmas release of those consoles.